scds/text-analysis-1/initial-data-analysis.md

 Typing the "Run Macro" shortcut key (```F5```) again will run the Macro - you should now have a second MS Word document open that contains the errors words only.

-If you are using OpenOffice, you should be able to similarly [create a macro using the same code](https://wiki.openoffice.org/wiki/Documentation/OOoAuthors_User_Manual/Getting_Started/Creating_a_simple_macro).
+If you are using OpenOffice, you should be able to similarly [create a macro](https://wiki.openoffice.org/wiki/Documentation/OOoAuthors_User_Manual/Getting_Started/Creating_a_simple_macro) using the same code.

 ### Review the OCR error list to inform the design of your pre-processing stage

-In [Correcting OCR Errors with OpenRefine](https://scds.github.io/text-analysis-1/ocr-correction.html), we will use the "Word Facet" option in OpenRefine to group the same misspellings together so that each error only appears once in the list.
+Now that you have the errors separated out from the text, review your data closely.
+You can toggle back and forth between the error list and the full document, Zwick.txt, if the correct spelling of some misspelled words is difficult to guess.

+In your initial data analysis, try to identify patterns within the errors:
+* is one character frequently the source of errors (such as "m" in the sample text)?
+* is one or a set of characters regularly substituted for another ("oim" for "oun" in the sample text)?
+* does an error often occur in relation to another character or characters (like "m" for "in" when following "f" or "tiy" for "tly" in the sample text)?
+* etc.
+chal
+Error words are likely to duplicated - in fact, we are depending on the same words being misspelled in the same ways for the error correction techniques we will be using shortly.
+If IDA becomes challenging because there are so many duplicates, you can bring the error list into OpenRefine and use the "Word Facet" option to group the same misspellings together as [Correcting OCR Errors with OpenRefine](https://scds.github.io/text-analysis-1/ocr-correction.html).

+The idea

+Document your observations as completely as possible to help to make your error correction tasks more efficient and less likely to introduce new errors.

 Next -> [Correcting OCR Errors with OpenRefine](https://scds.github.io/text-analysis-1/ocr-correction.html)